® Carburetors Part 23: The Mikuni RS racing carburetor

 Adaptability

 There are several aftermarket high performance carburetors out there.
 Only reluctantly do I speak of putting racing carburetors on a roadbike because the average rider experiencing average conditions is not going to benefit from a racing carburetor, though people keep trying.
 The Mikuni RS however may be at least one exception to this.
-Whatever the reason, this aftermarket carburetor is way more adaptable to various uses than a purely-racing oriented carburetor should be.
+Whatever the reason, this aftermarket carburetor is way more adaptable to various uses than a purely-racing oriented carburetor has a right to be.
 And I mean adaptable in a way that spells less fiddling with alternate metering parts (jet needles and needle jets) than is the case with other non-original carbs.
 The Mikuni RS is surprisingly "at home" in a lot of applications.
 I greatly admire the carburetor for this reason.

 Less sophisticated than Keihin

 Early Mikuni carburetors, production or aftermarket, are crude.
-Paper float bowl gaskets, tapered float pivot pins, and all-metal float valve needles are just the beginning.
+Paper float bowl gaskets, press-fit float pivot pins, and all-metal float valve needles are just the beginning.
 Fortunately, the RS carb's crudeness, thanks to its performance, tunability and durability, translates to a very welcome simplicity.
 It just works.
 The only glitch is an accelerator pump that instead of diaphragm type has a metal piston that frequently sticks in its chamber.
 Early RS carbs also had plastic slides, which were known to crack.
 Later versions got more durable aluminum slides.
 Also, true flat slide carbs demand considerable throttle return spring force to counter the tendancy of the slides to stick (from the abundant surface friction), resulting in twist grip fatigue.
-These carbs also make a characteristic rattle sound at idle, which many find pleasantly exotic.
+These carbs also make a characteristic rattle sound at idle, which many find pleasantly exotic, others slightly distracting.
 And, the RS was never produced in a size smaller than 34mm, which fact limits how well they work on engines smaller than 1000cc.
 For all that, the RS is a desirable carburetor.

 Look-alikes